 For purposes of this Agreement, seniority shall be defined as the length of an employee's employment from the date of last hire, in a regular position, provided that regular part-time and regular seasonal employees shall accumulate seniority on the basis of their hours worked.
-"Hours worked" shall include all paid straight time hours, hours compensated while on WorkSafeBC benefits, the LTD qualification period and while receiving LTD benefits, Union leaves, jury and court witness duty, leave for education and training purposes, and maternity, parental and adoption leave.
+"Hours worked" shall include all paid straight time hours, hours compensated while on WorkSafeBC benefits, the LTD qualification period and while receiving LTD benefits, Union leaves, jury and court witness duty, leave for education and training purposes, maternity, parental and adoption leave, and any other leave defined in Part 6 of the Employment Standards Act.
 Regular employees shall not attain seniority until they have completed their probationary period, after which their seniority shall include the probationary period.